vivek0240/gplayforAndroid/Package-Comparison.md

 |Project Fi by Google²    |``ProjectFi``     |  X  |     |     |     |     |     |     |

 * ¹ By default replaces the Stock/AOSP version of the application included in the ROM to avoid problems
-* ² Google Now depends on Search.
+* ² Google Dialer depends on Dialer Framework.
+Google Now depends on Search.
 Project Fi depends on GCS.
 * X Installs application by default
 * O Replaces the Stock/AOSP version of the application by default
 * \+ Only installed if Google Calendar is NOT installed